abelson-lab/PAMPHLET/README.md

 positions, class, allele frequency count, and major and minor allelic frequencies.
 Class indicates the simple nucleotide polymorphism type, such as single nucleotide variation.
 Allele frequency count indicates the number of alleles.

-### Run with example data

-The example only works with COSMIC file.
+### How PAMPHLET work: an example with myeloid cancer CNV

+COSMIC v97 (Nov 2022) was used for this example.
+This command runs PAMPHLET on myeloid cancer mutations in the default setting.
+Go to the directory where you put the code files and type into the terminal.
 ```
 python3 PAMPHLET.py -t CNV -s cosmic -m <cosmic mutation file path> -r <refseq gene file path> -p <common snp file path>
 -d default -a m
 ```

-### Tool description

-The user can use the COSMIC CNV file, the cBioPortal CNV file, or provide a gene list.
-It targets bi-allele heterozygous SNP because tho allelic frequency of those SNP sites shifts away from 0.5.
+PAMPHLET targets bi-allele heterozygous SNP because the allelic frequency of those SNP sites shifts away from 0.5.

 1. PAMPHLET's CNV workflow starts by first sorting the genes by the number of tumours in which they were found to be involved.
-These are the CNV genes.
+These are the CNV genes, the intermediate output.
+The file named 'CNV gene ranked.txt' is stored in the folder where the code is located.
 See the example ranking below.
    ![img.png](./CNV%20genes%20ranked.png)
 2. It then calculates Required MAF by dividing Heterozygous SNP Number by Number of Probes